 Light Dweller – Incandescent Crucifix

 Over the last couple years, I’ve started hyping up “lean” death metal bands.
 Recent gems from bands like Succumb and Anachronism have found an immense appeal to me due to their willingness to juxtapose technicality with more organic, tangible influences.
-I love Origin as much as the next guy, but sometimes the mechanical, brutal strain of tech death feels a bit
+I love Origin as much as the next guy, but sometimes the mechanical, brutal strain of tech death feels a bit to rigid and singularly focused (even though that focus is incredibly satisfying).

 As we kick off a new year, I can now add Light Dweller to this “lean” list without a moment’s hesitation.
 Given how much death metal Jonathan and I consume, being truly surprised by an album is rare these days.
 Incandescent Crucifix didn’t peddle anything truly new, but the mixture of disparate influences is something I haven’t quite heard in this configuration.
 Imagine a youthful tech death band with an affinity for blackened, dissonant and melodic flourishes, typically just a moment’s notice.
 It’s an ever-shifting affair that reminded me of the sounds that first attracted to me to death metal, played alongside current sounds that I feel have kept the genre fresh.